neelchauhan/mpd-x/docs/mpd36.md

 ## []{#36}4.12.3.
 Accounting Update

-Mpd provides summary traffic statistics in every accounting Update/Stop call of radius-acct or ext-acct.
+mpdx provides summary traffic statistics in every accounting Update/Stop call of radius-acct or ext-acct.

 For radius-acct it provides such attributes: